SS Vyner Brooke

 SS Vyner Brooke was a Scottish-built steamship that was both the royal yacht of Sarawak and a merchant ship frequently used between Singapore and Kuching.
 She was named after the 3rd Rajah of Sarawak, Sir Charles Vyner Brooke.
 At the outbreak of war with Japan, the Royal Navy requisitioned and armed her.
-Japanese aircraft sank her in 1942.
+She was sunk by Japanese aircraft in 1942.

 Description

 The naval architect FG Ritchie, of Ritchie & Bisset, Singapore, designed the ship, and Ramage & Ferguson of Leith built her.
 The Ranee of Sarawak launched her on 10 November 1927, and she was completed in February 1928.
 The ship sailed from Leith for Singapore on 17 April 1928.